dimi-fn/Various-Data-Science-Scripts/MATLAB/README.md

 * `xlim([xmin , xmax])` (or: xlim([xmin xmax])): focus on a specific area of interest in terms of range of values
     * after plot(x,y) you can use xlim for plotting specific areas of the graph

+* In the right section of outputs, you can use the *output pane* to interact with specific values across the chart